 It is noteworthy that AI is among emerging technologies in the Philippine Development Plan 2017-2022.
 The AI component in the Philippine Development Plan is primarily focused on the manufacturing industry as the government pushes for its “build, build, build” infrastructure agenda.

-While the government is aware of the dangers artificial intelligence pose to the BPO industry, the Department of Science and Technology (DOST) has been tapped to develop an AI program in the Philippines to optimize mass production, particularly in the country’s manufacturing sector.
+While the government is aware of the dangers of artificial intelligence pose to the BPO industry, the Department of Science and Technology (DOST) has been tapped to develop an AI program in the Philippines to optimize mass production, particularly in the country’s manufacturing sector.

-Impacts On the BPO Industry
+Impacts on the BPO Industry

-Information Technology and Business Process Association of the Philippines (IBPAP) chairman Lito Tayag acknowledged that AI presents to new challenges to the industry as automation may wipe out lower-end jobs.
+Information Technology and Business Process Association of the Philippines (IBPAP) chairman Lito Tayag acknowledged that AI presents new challenges to the industry as automation may wipe out lower-end jobs.